Civics, American Government, and Political Science Educational Resources | Student Handouts

 Civics education encourages critical thinking and the ability to analyze complex issues from multiple perspectives.
 It teaches students to evaluate evidence, assess arguments, and arrive at reasoned conclusions--a skill set crucial for active citizenship.

-A strong civics education instills respect for the democratic principles and institutions that underpin American society.
+A strong political science education instills respect for the democratic principles and institutions that underpin American society.
 This respect is essential for the preservation and continuation of democratic norms and values.

 Civics education promotes engagement in political and social issues.
 It encourages students to become involved in their communities, advocate for change, and address pressing problems, fostering a sense of agency and responsibility.